 An important strand of my work is helping you to land and live more fully in your body.

 For most of us, our mind and awareness are split off, far away from our bodies.
-We are busy thinking about yesterday or tomorrow, about bills or work or home or family.
+We are busy thinking about yesterday or tomorrow, about bills or work or home.

 But it is in and with and through our bodies that we actually live; this is how we touch and relate to others, how we see and feel.

-So becoming more present and aware in our body, more 'at home' in our body, is important if we are to enjoy & appreciate the good moments in our lives more fully.
+So becoming more present and aware in our body, more 'at home' in our body, is important if we are to enjoy and appreciate the good moments in our lives more fully.

 It is also necessary if we are to deal with all that is difficult, confusing or painful for us, since stress and trauma tend to split our presence of mind away from our body.
 Fortunately, with care, time, attention and skill, this split can be healed.